5nacks/OSINTBookmarks/README.md

 Instructions:

-Import the bookmarks.html file through the browser of your choice OR
+Firefox - Press CTRL + SHIFT + B > Click Import and Backup > Import Bookmarks from HTML > Find the file and click Open

 # Please feel free to contribute :)